...has clearly expressed his desire to stay farther back in the team.

 When Boreas and Thani worked together as a team there were no trails we couldn't conquer and no challenge they couldn't navigate around.
 Recently Thani has graduated up to lead while Boreas has clearly expressed his desire to stay farther back in the team where his muscle mass is put to greatest use.

-After many tries up in lead we had hoped he would be able to join his buddy but a lead dog, as well as any sled dog, must not only love their job but hold a happy desire to work in their chosen position.
-Leaders are often faced with making many decisions many times along the trail and for some dogs, like Boreas, this can cause too much stress on their minds.
+After many tries up in lead we had hoped Boreas would join his buddy up front but a lead dog, as well as any sled dog, must not only love their job but maintain a happy desire to work in their chosen position.
+Leaders are often faced with making many decisions along the trail and for some dogs, like Boreas, this can cause too much mental stress.

-Over time Boreas has shown a new desire to work with new dogs not only in wheel but in every other position on the team, as long as its not lead!
-Currently Odin and Orion are his main pupils as he continues to share his knowledge of what it takes to be sled dog, not only working hard but learning that you must have patience when teaching younger ones still learning the ropes.
+Over time Boreas has shown a desire to work with new dogs not only in wheel but in every other position on the team, just as long as its not in lead!
+Currently Odin and Orion are his main pupils as he continues to share his knowledge of what it takes to be sled dog, not only in working hard but also learning that you must have patience when teaching young ones still learning the ropes.

 Help support Boreas through our Sponsorship Program...